tekknolagi/tekknolagi.github.com/_posts/2023-08-31-compiling-ml-models.md

 >>>
 ```

-`Value` implements all the operator methods like `__add__ ` to make the process
+The `Value` class even implements all the operator methods like `__add__ ` to
-painless and look as much like normal Python math as possible
+make the process painless and look as much like normal Python math as possible.

-it's different first because it has this `grad` field---which we'll talk more
+But it's a little different than normal math.
+It's different first because it
+has this `grad` field---which we'll talk more about later---but also because as
-about later---but also because as it does the math it also builds up an AST
+it does the math it also builds up an graph (you can kind of think of it as an
+abstract syntax tree, or AST).

+It's not visible in the normal string representation, though. `Value` instances
-`Value` instances have a hidden field called `_prev` that stores the
+have a hidden field called `_prev` that stores the constituent parts that make
-constituent parts that make up an expression
+up an expression:

 ```console?lang=python&prompt=>>>,...
 >>> d._prev